josiest/SofaCollider/README.md

   **Option 1: Tell SofaCollider where to find the API**

-  **NOTE:** you must have SofaCollider installed first for this method to work.
-  This is possible because the the SOFA M/O API requirement is only a requirement for using the SOFA interface - this method doesn't use this functionality of the quark.

   While it may be cleaner to install the API in a way that matches how official packages are installed, this has some amount of a learning curve - and there might be other reasons you might want it installed in a specific place.
 In